-2. Physical Performance Test
+1. Physical Performance Test

-Applicants who are successful in passing the written test are scheduled for a Physical Performance Test.
 This is a pass/fail test.
 The test consists of eight physical tasks that are representative of actions typically performed by Fire/Rescue members.
 Refer to the pages that follow for a description of the Physical Performance Test.

-3. Oral Interview
+2. Oral Interview

-The Greenville Fire/Rescue Department conducts two rounds of oral interviews.
-Selected applicants who pass the Physical Performance Test are invited to participate in the first interview conducted by an Assessment Board of the Greenville Fire/Rescue Department.
-Selected candidates will be invited to participate in the second interview conducted by the Fire/Rescue Chief and/or Deputy Fire/Rescue Chief.
+The Greenville Fire/Rescue Department conducts an oral interview.
+Selected applicants who pass the Physical Performance Test are invited to participate in the interview conducted by an assessment panel which includes the Fire/Rescue Chief and/or Deputy Fire/Rescue Chief.
+Applicants invited to interview should strive to do their best in the interviews because interview scores are important components of an applicant's overall score.

-4. Background Check
+3. Background Check

 A comprehensive background investigation (including references, work history, criminal, and driving records) is conducted on applicants to establish evidence of good moral character and a pattern of conduct acceptable to the Greenville Fire/Rescue Department.
 A criminal conviction will not automatically eliminate you from the process.
-We consider the crime committed, when it occurred, your age at the time, and the relationship between the crime and your position as a Fire/Rescue Trainee.
+We consider the crime committed, when it occurred, your age at the time, and the relationship between the crime and your position as a Fire/Rescue Officer.
 Police records never go away, so be totally straightforward on your application.
 A misstatement of fact or omission of requested information is grounds for automatic rejection before appointment or termination after employment.